-- ▶ Keep the ventilation openings on the gas oven open at all times. - ► There must be no flammable objects near the gas oven when it is being lit. - ▶ If ignition has not taken place, repeat the entire procedure.
+- ▶ Keep the ventilation openings on the gas oven open at all times. - ➤ There must be no flammable or highly inflammable objects such as dishcloths, clothes, etc. near the gas oven when it is being lit or during operation.
+Fire hazard! - ▶ If ignition has not taken place, repeat the entire procedure.
 If necessary, check if there is gas and/or current in the gas oven.

-- ▶ If the gas oven still does not work, close the gas isolator tap and notify your service centre. - ▶ If the burner flame is accidentally extinguished, turn the control knob to "O" and leave the burner off for at least 1 minute.
-Then ignite it again.
+- ▶ If the gas oven still does not work, close the gas isolator tap and notify your service centre. - ► If the burner flame is accidentally extinguished, turn the control knob to "O" and leave the burner off for at least 1 minute.
+Then ignite it again. - ▶ Parts of the gas oven become very hot during operation.
+Never touch hot parts with bare hands. - ▶ Place the meals, wire rack and drip pan into the gas oven so that they do not come into contact with the flame. - ▶ Only ignite the oven and grill when the oven door is open. - Always leave the oven door half open when grilling. - ▶ Do not use the grill for longer than 25 minutes.

-- Depending on the model the gas oven may come equipped with a grill. - ▷ Before using the gas oven for the first time run it for 30 minutes at maximum temperature without any contents. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - > Further information can be obtained from the separate instruction manual "Gas oven".
+- There are two different versions of the gas oven, depending on the model.
+Although their appearance is not identical, operation is the same for both. - ▷ Depending on the model the gas oven may come equipped with a grill. - ▷ Before using the gas oven for the first time run it for 30 minutes at maximum temperature without any contents. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - A safety switch prevents ignition when the oven door is closed. - If the ignition procedure fails repeatedly, turn the control knob to "o".
+Wait at least 1 minute and then ignite the gas oven manually.
+If necessary, check if there is gas and/or current in the gas oven.
+If the gas oven still does not work, close the gas isolator tap and notify your service centre. - Further information can be obtained in the manufacturer's instruction manual.

-The oven is equipped with electronic ignition.
+The gas oven is equipped with electronic ignition.